-Member Permissions grant access to specific members of an object.
-The following dialog is invoked when double-clicking a record in a type permission list.
+Member permissions grant access to specific members of an object.
+Double-click a record in a type permission list invokes the following dialog.

 For example, users can have access to objects of a particular type and simultaneously have no access to several members of this type.
-For other example, it is possible to deny access to objects of a particular type and only allow access to a strict list of its members.
-It is possible to grant access to multiple properties with a single entry - a Members value can be a semicolon-separated list of property names.
-In WinForms and ASP.NET applications, the CheckedListBoxPropertyEditor simplifies the specification of a Members value (member names can be selected from the combo box).
+For another example, it is possible to deny access to objects of a particular type and only allow access to a strict list of its members.
+You can set a Members value to a string that is a semicolon-separated list of property names.
+In WinForms and ASP.NET applications, the CheckedListBoxPropertyEditor simplifies the specification of a Members value (select member names in the combo box).

-You can also specify a criterion for a member permission entry.
-The entry will be active in case the current object satisfies the given criterion.
+You can also specify a criterion for a Member permission entry.
+The entry is active when the current object meets the criterion.

 The Security System automatically configures permissions for one side of an association if the other side is specified.
 The Permissions for Associated Objects topic describes this behavior.
 You can also specify permissions for both sides of an association.
 Refer to the How to: Manually Configure Permissions for Associated Collections and Reference Properties topic for more information on this approach.